Supermario78/my-first-milestone-project/README.md

 ## Testing

-I have gone a great lenght to make sure testing was done to the best of my abiliy.
+I have gone to a great length to make sure testing was done to the best of my abiliy.

 ### Code Checking

-I have checked and worked on all the necesary corrections to make sure all my pages where CCS3 And HTML5 aprooved, I had 9 errors on HTML5 and 12 on CSS3 of which I managed to fix.
+I have checked and worked on all the necessary corrections to make sure all my pages where CCS3 And HTML5 approved, I had 9 errors on HTML5 and 12 on CSS3 of which I managed to fix.

 ### WEb Broswers

 I have run my project on both Firefox and Google Chrome and found no issues on desktop mode.

-On Google Chrome mobile view, I did found some issues on the header dropdown toggle menu option feature, for all 3 of my links pages, I managed to fix the contact-form page on mobile view and work-history page, but the dropdown toggle menu bar on the index page needs further improovement as you can see from the picture below.
+On Google Chrome mobile view, I did found some issues on the header dropdown toggle menu option feature, for all 3 of my links pages, I managed to fix the contact-form page on mobile view and work-history page, but the dropdown toggle menu bar on the index page needs further improvement as you can see from the picture below.

 ![Mobile View Toggle](https://github.com/Supermario78/my-first-milestone-project/blob/master/assets/images/mobile-view.jpg?raw=true)